Hoe kunnen we helpen?

 Giving of feedback – correcting texts

-Once you’ve clicked on that marker icon, you’ll see the correction page.
+Once you’ve clicked on that marker icon, you’ll see the page with the document that you can start to correct.

-You can also go to ‘Assignments‘ in the menu to view the assignments that have to be corrected.
-Here you can see how many texts have been handed in and the ones that are corrected.
+You can also go to ‘Assignments‘ in the menu on the left to see the assignments that have to be corrected.
+Here you can see per assignment how many texts have been handed in and the ones that are corrected and that still have to be corrected.
 You can also see more details of this assignment by clicking on the different data.
-Click on ‘Handed-in‘.
+Also on this page it is possible to search assignments through the filters.
+Click on ‘..to be corrected’ of the assignment you wish to grade.

 When you come to the review page, you see the text as it was submitted by the student.
 At the top of the page is a menu bar with various buttons that can be used to provide the text with feedback.
 See the image below for an overview.